VISHARAD17/Greens-_function_fortran/README.md

 - Use `gfortran fortran_final.f90` to run the program code.
 Enter the values of `h` and `v` to get the output

-- gfortran compiler can be installed `sudo apt-get install gfortran`
+- gfortran compiler can be installed using the command `sudo apt-get install gfortran` in the terminal